aleksve/ischedule/README.md

 Started a _fast_ task at t=0.500
 Started a *slow* task at t=0.500
 Started a _fast_ task at t=1.411
-Started a *slow* task at t=1.412
+Started a *slow* task at t=1.411
 Started a _fast_ task at t=2.323
+Started a *slow* task at t=2.323
-Started a _fast_ task at t=2.400
+Started a _fast_ task at t=2.413
 Started a _fast_ task at t=2.500
+Started a *slow* task at t=2.500
 Started a _fast_ task at t=2.600
 Started a _fast_ task at t=2.700
 Started a _fast_ task at t=2.800
 Started a _fast_ task at t=2.900
 Started a _fast_ task at t=3.000
+Started a *slow* task at t=3.000
 Finished
 ```
 The fast task runs every 0.1 seconds, and completes quickly.
-When the slow task starts running at t=0.5, it doesn't return control until 0.91 seconds, at t=1.41s.
-By that time, both the fast and the slow tasks become pending, and are executed as soon as possible in the order they were added to the scheduler.
-The slow task does not run after t=2.0, so the fast task returns to running normally every 0.1 seconds.
+The slow task is first scheduled for execution at t=0.5s.
+Initially it uses so much time that it blocks the other tasks from being executed.
+The scheduler runs the pending tasks as soon as it gets back the control at t=1.41s.

+After t=2.0s, the slow task changes to spend only 0.09 seconds, which is slow bud just fast enough not to create delays in the schedule.
+The scheduler is able to return to normal operation.

 **Limitations**